 Our study makes several important new contributions to the literature.
-First, we provide a way to conceptualize calculating error within a system with two placement cutoffs by incorporating the extent to which students are doubly underplaced or overplaced (e.g., when a test score places a student in a for-credit course, but that student would be likely to fail not only that course but even a course one level less challenging).
+First, we provide a way to conceptualize calculating error within a system with two placement cutoffs by incorporating the extent to which students are doubly under or overplaced (e.g., when a test score places a student in a for-credit course, but that student would be likely to fail not only that course but even a course one level less challenging).
 Many colleges offer multiple levels of DE courses, so it is important to look beyond assessing error at only one cutoff.
-Second, our results suggest that moving away from placement tests and toward other metrics (like high school grade point average [GPA]) may not be as clearly beneficial in Florida as it is in the context of prior studies.
+Second, our results suggest that moving away from placement tests and toward other metrics (like high school GPA) may not be as clearly beneficial in Florida as it is in the context of prior studies.
 Instead, our results suggest that it may be better to adjust placement cutoffs so as to minimize misplacement error than to place students using new metrics, particularly in math.
 As a result, states should consider their own unique contexts and examine whether they can improve placement accuracy by changing cut scores before rushing to make more dramatic changes to placement policies like eliminating placement tests or developing complicated placement algorithms with multiple measures.
 Context is important because placement accuracy may depend on multiple factors including the characteristics of students being tested, the reliability and validity of the placement test, the content of the placement test, and how well this content aligns with college courses taken by students.
 Third, our findings indicate that SERs are dependent on the testing context, including the test type and the cutoffs.
 This has implications for policymakers considering abandoning placement testing or DE courses, as they may be better off examining the accuracy and error of their current placement policies before making significant changes.
-Finally, our study examines how taking the placement test in high school (rather than upon college entry) may affect the accuracy of placement predictions.
-These results should be interpreted with caution because many students in our sample did not retake the PERT upon college entry.
+Lastly, our study examines how taking the placement predictions.
+These results should be interpreted with caution since many students in our sample did not retake the PERT upon college entry.
 Nevertheless, we provide preliminary evidence on an important placement issue with implications for policymakers as states move toward early assessments and other college-readiness interventions.